Top Norway River’s for Atlantic Salmon

 To learn more about the Orkla River, visits our Orkla River Q&A.

-Anyone who knows of the Reisa River will already know that this is known as a big fish river.
+Anyone who knows of the Reisa River will already know that this is known as a big fish Norway river.
 Originating in the highlands of the Finnmark region, the Reisa River travels a total of 120 kilometres before reaching the North Atlantic at Storslett.
-The Reisa River is a medium-size river by Norwegian standards but large enough to require skilful casting with Spey rods to cover the water and control your swing adequately.
+The Reisa River is a medium-size by Norwegian rivers go, with the longest river in Norway being well over 600km, but large enough to require skilful casting with Spey rods to cover the water and control your swing adequately.

-The salmon that return to the river to spawn are able to swim 85 kilometres upstream until they reach the Imofossen waterfall.
+The Salmon that return to the river to spawn are able to swim 85 kilometres upstream until they reach the Imofossen waterfall.
 This provides 85 Kilometres of fishable water that is divided into 19 Zones.
 The lower part of the river is divided up into 10 zones and the upper part which is accessed by boat is divided up into 9 zones.
-There are few rivers in the world that can offer as good a chance of hooking a 30lb + fish.
+There are few rivers in the world that can offer as good a chance of hooking a 30lb + fish with such phenomenal conditions for freshwater fishing.

 There are not many rivers that can boast that around 40% of its returning Atlantic Salmon are over 15lb with more than half of these fish being over 20lb.
 Also, in contrast to other salmon rivers, the returns of large multi sea wintered Salmon in the Reisa have been improving constantly year after year.